kerberos-io/vault/examples/kafka-handler/README.md

 ## 5. Execute a color detection algorithm.

-Now we have successfully retrieved the video from Kerberos Storage API, we can now process the video by a computer vision algorithm or function.
+Now we have successfully retrieved the video from Kerberos Vault API, we can now process the video by a computer vision algorithm or function.
 Let's first install some dependencies.

     pip3 install opencv-python
     pip3 install sklearn